-Appendix 3: Racist Incidents
+Appendix 3: Bullying, prejudice and racist Incidents

 Our policy on racist incidents is set out separately and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents and provide them to Ofsted on request.